AlexanderChaker/DevToolbox/README.md

 # TODO
 - Add a modifiable File List after the diffs have been created, with support for drag-and-drop and delete
 - Catch all exceptions that crash the app, replace with Toast notifications (Application Level
+- Implement "Cancel" feature when running SQL queries